-In June 2026 I moved from East Sussex to the Silver Coast of Portugal.
+In June 2026, I moved from East Sussex to the Silver Coast of Portugal.
 The Atlantic is at the end of the garden now.
-The light here is not the light I knew in southern England — silver, salt-washed, unrepeatable from one hour to the next.
-The coastline shifts.
-The waves are with me day and night.
-The weather has attitude, and it asks a different kind of looking.
-I am still learning to meet it.
+The light here is different – silver, salt-washed, ever-changing.
+I hear the rhythm of the waves day and night.

 Studio Atlantic is where I try to make sense of all of this — in words, in images, in process.
 It runs in three loose rooms.

 TO WANDER & WONDER.
 The walking and the thinking that comes back with it.
-Place, light, the awkward language of being an immigrant, the things that turn over in the head on a long beach.
+Place, light, the awkward language of being an immigrant, the things that turn over in the head whilst walking along the beach.

 WORKING.
 What happens on the table.
 Cold wax, kozo paper, collagraph, gold leaf, the slow business of finishing a piece by hand.
 Decisions, mistakes, the next decision.